List of House of the Dragon characters: Mysaria

-In season 2, Mysaria has fled King's Landing on a ship but after it is intercepted by the Velaryon fleet, she is discovered by Ser Erryk Cargyll and imprisoned at Dragonstone.
+In season 2, Mysaria has fled King's Landing on a ship, but after it is intercepted by the Velaryon fleet, she is discovered by Ser Erryk Cargyll and imprisoned at Dragonstone.
 In exchange for her freedom, she provides Daemon with the name of one of her contacts in King's Landing, which indirectly causes the death of Prince Jaehaerys Targaryen.
 Despite this, Rhaenyra chooses to release her.
-Before she can leave Dragonstone, she spots Ser Arryk Cargyll who had snuck onto Dragonstone and warns Erryk of his arrival which saves Rhaenyra's life.
+Before she can leave Dragonstone, she spots Ser Arryk Cargyll, who had snuck onto Dragonstone, and warns Erryk of his arrival, which saves Rhaenyra's life.
 She then requests to join Rhaenyra's Black Council to serve as her advisor while seeking retribution against House Hightower.
 She assists Rhaenyra in infiltrating King's Landing so she can secretly meet with Alicent.
 She later sends Elinda Massey, Rhaenyra's lady-in-waiting, to sneak into King's Landing to meet with the barmaid Dyana to help incite rumors among the smallfolk.
-Mysaria reports to Rhaenyra that her spies had begun inciting harmful rumors in King's Landing to undermine Aegon's rule, including that the upper class are living in luxury while the smallfolk starve.
-She then sends Targaryen-bannered boats filled with food to King's Landing which incites a riot as thousands of smallfolk fight for the food and openly praise Rhaenyra for feeding them.
+Mysaria reports to Rhaenyra that her spies had begun inciting harmful rumors in King's Landing to undermine Aegon's rule, including that the upper class is living in luxury while the smallfolk starve.
+She then sends Targaryen-bannered boats filled with food to King's Landing, which incites a riot as thousands of smallfolk fight for the food and openly praise Rhaenyra for feeding them.
 She reports her success to Rhaenyra and reassures her after she has doubts about winning the war.
-Mysaria then tells Rhaenyra of her past, of how her father raped and scarred her when she was a child which taught her not to trust anyone.
+Mysaria then tells Rhaenyra of her past, of how her father raped and scarred her when she was a child, which taught her not to trust anyone.
 She then expresses that she remains loyal to Rhaenyra as she treats Mysaria as an equal.
-Rhaenyra then comforts Mysaria and they passionately kiss until they are interrupted by news that the dragon Seasmoke has been claimed.
+Rhaenyra then comforts Mysaria, and they passionately kiss until they are interrupted by news that the dragon Seasmoke has been claimed.
 Due to a lack of noble houses with Targaryen ancestors, Mysaria recommends that Rhaenyra seek out bastards instead.
-At the behest of Rhaenyra, she sends word to Elinda in King's Landing to help spread the word that Rhaenyra is seeking bastards with Valyrian blood in an attempt to find new dragonriders and Alyn of Hull helps ferry them to Dragonstone, including Hugh Hammer and Ulf White.
+At the behest of Rhaenyra, she sends word to Elinda in King's Landing to help spread the word that Rhaenyra is seeking bastards with Valyrian blood in an attempt to find new dragonriders, and Alyn of Hull helps ferry them to Dragonstone, including Hugh Hammer and Ulf White.
 She comforts Rhaenyra after she debates sending her dragons to war despite the countless deaths it would lead to, but Mysaria assures her that her cause is just and that ending the war quickly would prevent even more deaths in the future.